slsa-framework/slsa/source-requirements.md

             Y, the platform understands that this is the same person and does not consider the review requirement satisfied.
     -   **[Informed Review]** The reviewer is able and encouraged to make an informed decision about what they're approving.
-For example, it is not acceptable to only display "path X was updated from hash abcd to hash 1234" because the reviewer would not be able to differentiate between a benign change and a malicious one.
-Instead, the reviewer should be presented with a diff between the proposed revision and the previous SLSA 3 revisions.
+The reviewer should be presented with a full, meaningful content diff between the proposed revision and the previously reviewed revision.
+For example, it is not sufficient to just indicate that file changed without showing the contents.
     -   **[Context-specific Approvals]** Approvals are for a specific context, such as a repo + branch in git.
 Moving fully reviewed content from one context to another still requires review.
 (Exact definition of "context"